aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --su-db-password TEXT           Password to connect as the database superuser.

+      --broker-protocol [amqp|amqps]  Protocol to use for the message broker.
+      --broker-username NONEMPTYSTRING
+                                      Username to use for authentication with the message broker.

+      --broker-password NONEMPTYSTRING
+                                      Password to use for authentication with the message broker.

+      --broker-host HOSTNAME          Hostname for the message broker.
+      --broker-port INTEGER           Port for the message broker.
       --repository DIRECTORY          Absolute path to the file repository.
       --config FILE                   Load option values from configuration file in yaml format.